 A note about drones.
 These are bigger than the worker or queen bee and are there for the sole purpose of mating.
 When they have mated they die.
 In the autumn, they are generally expelled from the hive as they are no any use as they do nothing apart from lounge around eating valuable resources, drinking cans of beer and watching telly.
 New drones will be created in the spring from unfertilised eggs laid by the queen.
 Drones can't sting and are much noisier when they fly - you can guess the sort of noise they make...

-Provided the natural swarm instinct can be controlled, beekeepers can create new colonies.
-We set up breeder colonies to produce queen cells which can be placed in nucleus hives or apideas - tiny queen-rearing hives.
+Beekeepers can create new colonies.
+Here at Browston, we set up breeder colonies to produce queen cells which can be placed in nucleus hives or apideas - tiny queen-rearing hives.
 Once the queen mates and is laying she can be used as required.
 Nucleus colonies can grow into a full-sized colony over time, or possibly united with another colony which has failed to raise a queen or where we want to replace the queen.